 - Confusion or feeling as if in a fog

 - Slurred speech

 - Contusion – A contusion is bleeding (bruise) on the brain caused by direct impact.
 In order to remove larger contusions, a doctor may require you to undergo surgery.
 Symptoms of contusions include:

 - Loss of memory

 - Trouble speaking

-- Coup-Countercoup – This is a term used when there are contusions on the impacted side of the brain as well as the opposite side.
+- Coup-Countercoup – This is a term doctors use when there are contusions on the side of the brain that as well as the opposite side.
 When the force of the accident is so great that it causes contusions on the site of the impact and propel the brain against the opposite side of the skull, causing a second contusion.
 Symptoms of a coup-countercoup include: